weixinsoh/ProjectMaster/README.md

     *Small Reminder: Task addition and deletion is restricted once sprint has started.*

-3. **Task Status:**  Tasks can have one of four statuses: Not Started, In Progress, Completed, or Overdue.
-You can easily update the status of a task by using a simple drag-and-drop action.
-However, tasks in the completed sprint cannot be dragged.
+3. **Task Status:**
+    - Tasks can have one of four statuses: Not Started, In Progress, Completed, or Overdue.
+    - You can easily update the status of a task by using a simple drag-and-drop action.
+        - You are unable to drop the task to "Overdue" column, ie. cannot manually change task status to "Overdue".
+        - However, tasks in the completed sprint cannot be dragged.

-4. **Special Consideration:** Tasks that have not been marked as "Done" by the end of the sprint will automatically be relocated to the "Overdue" column.
+    - Tasks that have not been marked as "Done" by the end of the sprint will automatically be relocated to the "Overdue" column.
 Overdue tasks will not return to the Product Backlog, hence you will need to re-add them manually.

 #### Sorting Tasks in Sprint Backlog